 - 6. Select a setup method: - Push button.
 Click the WPS button on this screen. - PIN Number.
 The page adjusts.
 Enter the client security PIN and click the Next button. - 7.
-Within two minutes, go to the client device and use its WPS software to connect to the WiFi network.
+Within two minutes, go to the WPS-enabled device and use its WPS software to connect to the WiFi network.

-The WPS process automatically sets up your WiFi computer with the network password when it connects.
+The WPS process automatically sets up yourr WPS-enabled device with the network password when it connects.
 The router WPS page displays a confirmation message.